ufscwiki/Unfavorable-Semicircle-Wiki/docs/Google_Plus.md

 ## G+ post 4

 After it was noticed that the third G+ post was deleted, a new post was discovered on March 28.
-It is the first indisputable appearance of UFSC on social media since the [Reset](RESET_STRANGE_YD "wikilink").
+It was the first indisputable appearance of UFSC on social media since the [Reset](RESET_STRANGE_YD "wikilink").

 The text read: